How to send large videos over email on your phone

 3. Use MailDrop if your attachment is too big

-If your video is too big to attach to the email, you’ll receive an alert like the one pictured below, and in that case, you should select Use Mail Drop selection
+If you’ll receive an alert like the one pictured below, and in that case, you should select Use Mail Drop selection

 Note: to use Mail Drop, only the sender needs to be an iCloud user, and you don’t even have to send the email from your iCloud account.
 Your iPhone will upload the video to your iCloud for one month and send a link to the recipient that they can click to download the attachment in its full resolution.